Common Tree Disease in North Texas

 While there is no cure to Ganoderma rot, there are several things that can be done to manage the disease.
 Trees with conks should be examined by a certified arborist immediately.
 Removing conks will do nothing to stop or slow the fungal infection.

 Any tree that is infected, but is not a safety hazard, should be monitored closely.
-Efforts should be made to improve the tree’s health by following proper watering and fertilization practices and by removing any damaged or dead limbs.
+Efforts should be made to improve the tree’s health by implementing proper watering techniques and tree-specific fertilization programs in addition to removing damaged or dead limbs.